Clustering with Noise Point Detection¶

 plt.show()

-Contrary to the excellent implementation of HDBSCAN* that is featured in the hdbscan package [26] and which also relies on a minimum spanning tree with respect to \(d_M\), here, we still have the hierarchical Genie [16] algorithm under the hood.
+Contrary to the excellent implementation of HDBSCAN* that is featured in the hdbscan package [14] and which also relies on a minimum spanning tree with respect to \(d_M\), in our case, we still have the hierarchical Genie [9] algorithm under the hood.
 It means that we can request a specific number of clusters.
-Moreover, we can easily switch between partitions of finer or coarser granularity.
+Moreover, we can easily switch between partitions of finer or coarser granularity: they are appropriately nested.

 for i in range(len(ncs)):